Brief 15-item check of how often attention stays with the present moment instead of slipping into automatic or distracted behavior.

 FAQ:

-No. It is an informational self-report measure about everyday mindful attention.
-Use it for reflection and pattern tracking, not for diagnosing a mental health or neurodevelopmental condition.
+No. It is a self-report measure of everyday mindful attention and awareness.
+It should not diagnose a mental health, attention, memory, or medical condition.

 Glossary: